brianklaas/awsPlaybox/README.md

 The account for which you are providing credentials must also have permissions for the following services:

+- S3
 - SNS
 - Lambda
 - CloudWatch (for Lambda logging)
+- DynamoDB
+- Step Functions
 - Rekognition
-- S3 (for Rekognition)
+- Transcribe
-- Step Functions
+- Translate
-- DynamoDB
+- Polly

 For more infomration about IAM accounts, roles, and permissions, please review the [IAM guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).